tardyp/rs-bp/pyo3/Readme.md

 A python module to parse Android.bp files (wrapper for android_bp rust module)

+## Goals

+This module will quickly parse Android.bp files and provide a python interface to access the data.

 ## Non-Goals

 This module is only intended to parse Android.bp files, not to generate or rewrite them.